birgilv/mobile-applications/meals_app/README.md

 # Assignment 1 - Meals Application

 This is a meals application made in the course IDATA2305 - Mobile Application.
-The applcation is made my following the tutorial, section 8: Building Multi-Screen Apps & Navigating Between Screens [MEALS APP] and section 9: Managing Appwide State [MEALS APP], from the Udemy course "Flutter & Dart" - The complete Guide [2024 Edition].
+The applcation is made my following the tutorial, section 8: Building Multi-Screen Apps & Navigating Between Screens [MEALS APP] from the Udemy course "Flutter & Dart" - The complete Guide [2024 Edition].
 Here is a [link](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/?couponCode=SKILLS4SALEA) to the online course.

 ## Installation
 1. Clone this repository quiz_app